This blog may contain affiliate links. Read our disclosure policy for more info.

 Best Multi-Day Tours of the South Island

-5. 11-Day South Island tour (starts and ends in Christchurch)
+3. 8-Day South Island Small-Group Tour (Starts and ends in Christchurch)

 New Zealand is well known for its excellent skiing and snowboarding, and the South Island is the best place to do it.
 If you’re excited to hit the slopes, then this 7-day snow safari tour is for you!
 Over 7 days, you’ll explore 7 of the best ski fields in the country: Mt.
 Hutt, Lake Ohau, Treble Cone, Cardrona, Haka Lodge, the Remarkables, and Coronet Peak.